 4) For your program, the percentage of courses that have course SLOs explicitly stated on the syllabus, a website, or other publicly available document is as follows.
 Please update as needed.

-The Department conducts a yearly faculty-wide assessment.
-In this, each student's grades, performance in class, and performance on research activities are evaluated.
-The goals are to provide faculty with a fully-informed view of the student's progress, as well as to provide students with individualized feedback on their performance and progress through the degree program.
+Yearly faculty-wide assessment is performed, whereby each student's grades, performance in class, and performance on research activity is evaluated.
+The goals are to provide faculty with a fully-informed view of the students' progress, as well as to provide students with individualized feedback on their performance and progress through the degree program.

-All faculty members participated in the evaluation.
 Each student was evaluated, and each student was sent a letter summarizing this evaluation.
-All students that were within the expected norm for progress through the degree were so informed, and those students that were delayed were also so informed.
-Overall, progress has steadily improved during the past several years, and relatively few students fall outside the norm.
+All students that were within the expected norm for progress through the degree were informed so, and those students that were delayed were informed so.
+Overall, progress has improved over the past few years, and relatively few students fall outside the norm.